 Eating dairy has never made me feel my best.
 Has it for anyone?
 No one has uttered, “I feel like running a marathon after eating brie and parmesan.”
 When I took a DNA test for diet and fitness a few years ago, I got confirmation that I am lactose intolerant.
 No surprise there.
 While anytime I’ve cut out dairy, I’ve felt much better, there was still more to learn.
 Some foods would make me feel lethargic or upset my stomach, but they weren’t as easy to point out as dairy.
-I was experiencing constant fatigue and an upset stomach, so I decided to take an at-home food sensitivity test from Everlywell to try and pinpoint the cause.
+I was experiencing constant fatigue and an upset stomach, so I decided to take an at-home food sensitivity test from Everlywell to try to pinpoint the cause.
 The finger prick test takes a few minutes, and once they’ve received your sample, your results are delivered in as early as two days.
 It couldn’t have been easier.

 But first—food sensitivity isn’t the same thing as food intolerance or allergies, and it’s important to note the differences.
 Registered dietitian Sheena Batura, MS, RDN, LD breaks them down below.